phd20/obsidian-discord-share/README.md

 This plugin allows you to share your Obsidian Vault content to Discord using [discord.js](https://discord.js.org/).

 ## Setup
-1. Add this plugin to your Obsidian vault.
+1. Add this plugin to your Obsidian vault (I recommend using [BRAT](https://github.com/TfTHacker/obsidian42-brat)).
 2. Enable it.
 3. Get a Webhook URL from Discord.
 See [this guide](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) for more on how to do this.
 4. Paste your Discord Webhook URL into the `Discord Webhook URL` setting for this plugin. **You must do this or the plugin will not work.**